 Source: Field Survey

 It can be observed from the above table that the majority of respondents belonged to adult age group (45%) followed by the young age group (41.67%) and the old age group (13.33%).
-The results indicate that, most inland fish producer was adult, which may impact their approaches and adaptability to new techniques and innovations in inland fish farming.
+The results indicate that, most inland fish producers were adult, which may impact their approaches and adaptability to new techniques and innovations in inland fish farming.

 Experience of Respondents